 - buy the scupper kayak cart where the poles poke up through the scupper/drain holes – when you hit rocks and other obstacles the rods will twist and torque inside the scupper holes eventually cracking the scupper hole, killing the kayak.

-- sit or stand on the kayak when it is on shore (aimed at children and adults
+- sit or stand on the kayak when it is on shore (for children and adults)

-- stand on kayaks when on the water (mainly aimed at adults)
+- stand on kayaks when on the water (mainly for adults)

 - while some kayaks are designed for standing in the footwells, point loading all your weight in an area on the size of your foot can be dangerous to most kayaks